 After you load the data, open the other widgets.
-In the Scatter Plot widget, select a few data points and watch as they appear in widget Data Table (1).
+In the Scatter Plot widget, select a few data points and watch as they appear in widget Data Table (I).
 Use a combination of two Scatter Plot widgets, where the second scatter plot shows a detail from a smaller region selected in the first scatterplot.

+Orange workflows often start with a File widget.
+The brownselected data set comprises 186 rows (genes) and 81 columns.
+Out of the 81 columns, 79 contain gene expressions of baker's yeast under various conditions, one column (marked as a "meta attribute") provides gene names, and one column contains the "class" value or gene function.
 Following is more of a side note, but it won't hurt.
 Namely, the scatter plot for a pair of random features does not provide much information on gene function.
 Does this change with a different choice of feature pairs in the visualization?
 Rank projections (the button on the top left of the Scatter Plot widget) can help you find a good feature pair.
 How do you think this works?
 Could the suggested pairs of features be useful to a biologist?